HankB/Linux_ZFS_Root/Debian/README.md

 The intent is to follow the instructions closely, however occasional problems cropped up that required further changes not included in the original instructions.

 * The script supports the capability to install dual boot with Windows or other Linux distros.
 It is entirely possible that it will not work with all distros.
 At present any problems encountered have resulted in failure to install and have not caused a problem with existing installations.
 Nevertheless is is highly recommended to back up the drive before proceeding.
-(I can backup a 120GB drive to my local file server in about 5 minutes.)
+(I can backup a 120GB drive to my local file server in about 15 minutes.)
 * The `-f` (force) flag is included in the `zpool create` commands because on too many occasions the command exited with a warning and indicated it could be overridden with this flag.
 * The device is wiped using `wipefs` of all previous filesystem signatures.
 This was added because a previous ZFS pool would cause `zpool create` to fail, even with the `-f` option.
 In the case of using existing partitions, this is applied to the partitions selected for the `bpool` and `rpool`.
-* The efi and boot partitions are increased to 1024MB to reduce the chance that they could fill up.
+* The EFI and boot partitions are increased to 1024MB to reduce the chance that they could fill up.
 (The boot partition in an existing installation filled due to snapshots.)
 * Specify the URL http://deb.debian.org/debian on the `debootstrap` command line.
 It is not clear to me what the default is.

 ## Limitations

 * UEFI support only.
 All of my PCs on which I would use this support UEFI and I have found advantages to using that.
-In the case of dual boot support it will use the existing UEFI partition.
+In the case of dual boot support it will use the existing UEFI partition (unless specific partitions are specified.)
 * The script requires interaction.
 Some commands could probably be fully automated but at present it is necessary to acknowledge a popup regarding the ZFS license.
-(Be careful entering the new root password as the script aborts on any errors.)

 ## Motivation